mjopenglsdl/small3d/README.md

 3D models and textures
 ----------------------

-The engine can only read 3D models from Wavefront .obj files.
+As already mentioned, the engine can only read 3D models from Wavefront .obj files.
 There are many ways to create such a file, but I am exporting them from Blender.

 When exporting the models to Wavefront .obj files, make sure you set the options "Include Normals", "Triangulate Faces", and "Keep Vertex Order".
 Only one object should be exported to each Wavefront file, because the engine cannot read more than one.
 The model has to have been set to have smooth shading in Blender and double vertices have to have been deleted before the export.
 Otherwise, when rendering with shaders, lighting will not work, since there will be multiple normals for each vertex and, with indexed drawing, the normals listed later in the exported file for some vertices will overwrite the previous ones.